khansubhan95/minesweeper/README.md

 # Minesweeper

-A simple clone of the minesweeper game with 9x9 grid and 10 mines, written in python.
+A simple clone of the minesweeper game with 9x9 grid and 10 mines, written in Python.

 ![minesweeper](images/minesweeper.png)